LoopKit/loopdocs/docs/browser/bb-errors.md

 2. The next action you run will automatically create a new Match-Secrets repository for you

 ### Revoke Extra Distribution Certificate

+If you have the `ENABLE_NUKE_CERTS` variable added and set to `true`, you should not need this section for most apps.
+See [Add Variable](prepare-fork.md#add-variable){: target="_blank" } for instructions.

+> A few apps still require manual steps for certificate renewal.

 This step is done at the *Apple* Developer site; click on this [link](https://developer.apple.com/account/resources/certificates/list).